RHIT-CSSE/csse332/docs/2122b_project1.md

 ### Building and testing

 To add your utility to the list of available xv6 utilities, add your `sleep` program to `UPROGS` in the `Makefile` under the top xv6 directory.
-The content of your `Makefile` should look something like:
+A part of your `Makefile` should look something like:
 ```
 UPROGS=\
 	$U/_cat\